matomo-org/matomo-sdk-ios/README.md

 #PiwikTracker iOS SDK

+**v3.1.1 Bug fixes.**

 **v3.1.0 adds support for content tracking (ads and banners).**

-**v3.0.0 is released through CocoaPods! v3.0.0 only support Piwik server 2.8 and above.
+**v3.0.0 only support Piwik server 2.8 and above.
 Support for auth_token has been removed due to security reasons and the api for instantiating the tracker has changed slightly.
 Several new features have been added.**

 The PiwikTracker is an iOS and OSX SDK for sending app analytics to a Piwik server.